Overview

 corresponding to Class B Interests (with both classes subject to a loss carry forward provision and a

 five percent (5%) annual resetting hurdle).
-Where applicable, the limited liability company
+Where applicable, the general partner, IAS Alpha

-distributes the incentive capital allocation which it receives as general partner of the private
+Capital, LLC, distributes the incentive capital allocation which it receives as general partner of the

 An adviser charging performance-based fees to some accounts faces a variety of conflicts